 This post will hopefully build your skills when it comes to identifying the subspecies groups of the Yellow-rumped Warbler.
 However, if you want to truly master identifying warblers, check out The Warbler Guide!

 The History of the Yellow-rumped Warbler

-Let's all calm down.
-We can agree this is an amazing bird, with striking features.
-Back to serious information.
+Everyone calm down.
+We can agree this is an amazing bird with striking features.
+Back to the serious information.
 Well, serious-ish.

-These two groups, AUWA and MYWA, can breed together to create an intergrade.
+The two subspecies that are the topic of this post, Audubon’s Yellow-rumped Warbler and Myrtle Yellow-rumped Warbler, can breed together to create an intergrade.
 Fun fact, an intergrade is not the same as a hybrid.
 The difference?
 An intergrade is the product of two subspecies or subspecies groups, and a hybrid is the product of two species.
 Confused?
 Do not fear!
-Most of the rest of this post is images.
+Most of this post is images.